 Rachael brings her love for networking and socializing to the Annie C. Courtney board as the point person for fundraising.

 Over the years, she has had the pleasure of serving as Board Member/Advisor/Volunteer for organizations seeking to help develop and support youth.
-She has served as a Board Member for a community hospital seeking to offer free health services and access to care for low income and displaced families.
-She has worked and volunteered for organizations like Girls on the Run and the TN CASA Association, working to build funding and promote programs for youth advocacy and community engagement.
-She is currently serving as an Advisory Board Member for the Tennessee Youth Court organization, offering guidance on funding and program initiatives – to increase advocacy and representation for youth within juvenile detention facilities throughout the state.
-Kim says that her service has been both rewarding and enlightening, as she is constantly reminded of the social, developmental, and economic hardships experienced by these families and others and she feels she has been able to help organizations build resources, notability, and community connections to effectuate growth and sustainability.
-More importantly, she has been able to witness these programs develop and expand into services that have had a tangible and positive impact on the youth and families.
+During her service, she has served as a Board Member for a community hospital seeking to offer free health services and access to care for low income and displaced families; she has worked and volunteered for organizations to build funding and promote programs for youth advocacy and community engagement, and has used her professional skills serving as Advisory Board Member for the Tennessee Youth Court – to increase advocacy and representation for youth within juvenile detention facilities throughout the state.

 Photo Pat and her twin sister.
 Annie C’s oldest girls.